Upcoming IaCConf: Building at the Intersection of AI and IaC 🤖

 Role assumption provides us with raw AWS credentials and works seamlessly with any AWS tooling, including the Terraform AWS provider.
 It additionally allows us to specify the validity duration, so each run can get its own credentials which are constrained to a short period of time.

-Although Azure doesn’t have the same capability, it provides another approach called Azure Active Directory Applications, that allow service accounts to be created.
-Azure AD Applications are the resources that allow Spacelift to seamlessly manage access to a customer’s Azure resources.
+Although Azure doesn’t have the same capability, it uses app registrations and service principals (in Microsoft Entra ID, formerly Azure AD) with role-based access control, and can also use OIDC federation to obtain short-lived tokens without storing client secrets.
+These are the resources that allow Spacelift to manage access to a customer’s Azure resources.

 It’s worth explaining a few pieces of terminology that are used throughout the rest of this post:

-- Azure Active Directory (Azure AD) – the identity and access management component of Azure.
+• Microsoft Entra ID (formerly Azure Active Directory) – the identity and access management component of Azure.

-- Azure AD Application – a way of creating external integrations with Azure AD.
+• App registration (formerly Azure AD Application) – a way of creating external integrations with Azure AD.

-- Service Principal – a service account that is automatically created when an Azure AD application is installed.
+• Enterprise application (service principal instance) – the service principal created when an app registration is installed in a tenant.
 This can be used to grant permissions that allow the application to manage Azure resources.

-- Microsoft Graph API – the main API for managing Azure AD resources.
+• Microsoft Graph APIthe primary API for managing Entra ID and related Azure directory resources.

 We set a number of goals for the integration: